learn-static/hist-320/content/10-customize.md

 ### Commit your changes:
 - Add a commit message to the "Commit changes" box at the bottom of the page, then click the green "Commit changes" button.
-- Head over to where you opened your website in a different tab or window, and use the navigation menu to switch back to the "Final Essay" page.
+- Head over to where you opened your website in a different tab or window, and make sure you've navigated to your website's Home page.
 - Wait a minute or two, then refresh your website's homepage.
-- Once you refresh your site, you should see the new image or PDF appear in your essay.
+- Once you refresh your site, you should see the changes to the image on your homepage.
 - The updates may take a few seconds to a few minutes to appear, so hold tight and keep refreshing if you don't see them right away.

 {:.alert .alert-success}